 What About First-Time Offenders?

-In Broward county, first offenders are usually charged depending on their knowledge or ignorance of their license’s suspension.
-So, if a driver didn’t even know his license had been suspended, he’ll only get charged with a noncriminal traffic infraction.
+In Broward County, first offenders are usually charged depending on their knowledge or ignorance of their license’s suspension.
+So, if a driver didn’t even know his license had been suspended, he’d only get charged with a noncriminal traffic infraction.
 The penalty for this is usually a fine or forfeiture.

-If the driver knew about the suspension, he’ll be charged with a second-degree misdemeanor.
+If the driver knew about the suspension, he’d be charged with a second-degree misdemeanor.
 If he’s caught driving again after the first conviction, his charges will be ramped up to a first-degree misdemeanor.

 Penalty for Multiple and Repeat Offenders